vinkami/honkai-star-rail-simulator-cpp/README.md

 - [Jacky](https://github.com/Icescream46)

 ## Features aka Code Requirements
-- Random game events: Enemies choose a random skill and a random target based on aggro system
+- Random game events: Enemies choose a random skill and a random target based on taunt system; allies critical hits
 - Data structures: `vector<Character> allies` and `vector<Character> enemies` to store the characters and enemies
 - Dynamic memory management: Many pass-by-reference functions and the vectors you saw above
-- File I/O: `loadCharacters()` to load the characters from a file (You can modify the values to manually change the difficulty)
+- File I/O: `getPlayableCharacters()` to load the characters from a file (You can actually modify the values in `characters.csv` to manually change the difficulty, but a difficulty setting is in game so it's not recommended)
 - Program codes in multiple files: `main.cpp`, `setup.cpp`, `battle.cpp`, `character.cpp`, etc.

 ## Non-standard libraries